shivampandey-git/token-tracker/README.md

-# token-tracker
 # Token System
 Token is represented by the symbol *#*

 ## Creation of Token

-> Create 500 album-crowd-fund#
+> Create 500 airline-ticket-purchase#

-Sender address is where tokens are created
+Sender address refers to the address where tokens are created

 fill-me: show the alternative words people can use

 ### What are the constraints?
-* cannot have two numbers
+* The command/lines to create tokens/transfer tokens cannot have two numbers
-* cannot have two tokens
+* The command/lines to create/transfer cannot have two tokens

 ### Examples
 'create 10323 shivam#'